-Possible treatments depend on clinical presentations, parasite species and strain, and the part of the world in which infection occurs.
+Possible treatments depend on clinical presentations, parasite species and strain, and the part of the world in which infection was acquired.

-Treatment is less effective and more toxic in immunocompromised than in immunocompetent people.
+Treatment is less effective and sometimes more toxic in immunocompromised than in immunocompetent people.

-The leishmaniases are a group of protozoan diseases infecting humans and mammals, causing either skin lesions or injury to the spleen, liver, and bone marrow.
-They are caused by the obligate intramacrophage protozoa of the genus Leishmania, and the main route of transmission is via the bite of the phlebotomine sand fly.
-Occasionally, infection occurs congenitally, through blood transfusion or organ/tissue transplantation, or by laboratory infection.
+The leishmaniases are a group of protozoan diseases infecting humans and other animals, causing either skin lesions, mucosal involvement, or infiltration of the spleen, liver, and bone marrow.
+They are caused by obligate intracellular (macrophage) protozoa of the genus Leishmania, and the main route of transmission is via the bite of an infected phlebotomine sand fly.
+Occasionally, infection occurs congenitally, through a blood transfusion or organ/tissue transplantation, or by laboratory infection.

-The leishmaniases can be broadly classified into 2 major clinicopathological presentations: cutaneous leishmaniasis and visceral leishmaniasis.
-Cutaneous leishmaniasis is the more common form and may be sub-classified into a range of different presentations, such as localised cutaneous leishmaniasis, diffuse cutaneous leishmaniasis, and mucosal leishmaniasis (mucosal is sometimes classified as a separate subtype on its own).
-Visceral leishmaniasis occurs when parasites disseminate through the reticuloendothelial system.
-It is potentially life threatening without treatment.
-Post-kala-azar dermal leishmaniasis may present months or years following treatment of visceral leishmaniasis.
+The leishmaniases can be broadly classified into 2 major clinicopathological presentations: cutaneous leishmaniasis (CL) and visceral leishmaniasis (VL).
+CL is the more common form and may be subclassified into a range of different presentations, such as localised CL, diffuse CL, leishmaniasis recidivans, disseminated leishmaniasis, and mucosal leishmaniasis (ML); ML is sometimes classified as a separate subtype on its own.
+VL occurs when parasites disseminate through the reticuloendothelial system.
+It is potentially life-threatening without treatment.
+Post-kala-azar dermal leishmaniasis may present months or years following treatment of VL.
 This condition exhibits a macular, maculopapular, or nodular rash.
-It is mainly found in Sudanese patients, less frequently in other Leishmania donovani-endemic countries, and, rarely, in L infantum-infected immunosuppressed patients.

 History and exam